Crunch-io/ta-da/content/dev/blog/nightwatch-selenium-docker.md

 > once again it passes locally (I’m tired of saying that). we’ll see if it
 > passes the Jenkins Arbitron 5000

-This led to developers no longer running tests locally before pushing because Jenkins was the final arbiter anyway, and well, it would pass locally anyway.
+As a result, developers were less likely to run all tests locally before pushing because Jenkins was the final arbiter of truth, and well, it would pass locally anyway (right?).
+Moreover, trying to debug this kind of "works on my machine" problem was really, really painful.

-There was one other issue around the setup: operations was spending an awful lot of time testing Selenium/ChromeDriver/Chrome versions to verify that everything continued to work.
-Linux package management makes installing the latest version of a package incredibly simple, but unless you manually keep around the old versions of packages you end up scouring the net for just the right `.deb` or `.rpm` that would make everything function again.
-In the mean time developers are unhappy because you've just taken down their only testing platform.
+In addition to the cost to developers, operations spent an awful lot of time testing Selenium/ChromeDriver/Chrome versions to verify that everything continued to work.
+Linux package management makes installing the latest version of a package incredibly simple, but rolling back is less so.
+Unless you manually keep around the old versions of packages, you end up scouring the net for just the right `.deb` or `.rpm` that would make everything function again.
+In the mean time, developers are unhappy because you've just taken down their testing platform.

 This is where [Docker][9] containers presented a perfect solution for us.
 Selenium makes Docker containers available in a variety of configurations on the [Selenium Dockerhub][10].
-Using the [standalone-chrome][11] container we can easily spawn a Selenium server that allows us to connect and spawn Chrome browsers for testing.
-The docker container is easy to start up, and easy to tear down, and due to it's self-contained nature won't require installation of packages or software, and thus makes upgrading a breeze.
+Using the [standalone-chrome][11] container, we can easily spawn a Selenium server that allows us to connect and spawn Chrome browsers for testing.
+The docker container is easy to start up, easy to tear down, and because it is self contained and doesn't require installation of packages or software, easy to upgrade.

-Thus [nightwatchrun][12] was born.
-Given our existing test suite of nightwatch tests we wanted to be able to quickly spin up a new container, run our tests, and after tests were completed tear down the container.
-Thus solving our two
+Hence the birth of [nightwatchrun][12], which we have just made public under the MIT license.
+Given our existing test suite of Nightwatch tests, we wanted to be able to quickly spin up a new container, run our tests, and after the tests were completed, tear down the container.
+This approach solved our two big problems.
-problems:

-- Jenkins is running the exact same software/container as developers
+Because Jenkins is running the exact same software/container as developers, "Passes locally, but not on Jenkins" is a thing of the past.
+Our developers can now easily run their Nightwatch tests against the exact same software stack used by Jenkins with [Docker for Mac][13].
-- Operations is no longer in the business of testing all kinds of different versions against each other
+Moreover, operations is no longer in the business of testing all kinds of different versions against each other to find the right combination of dependencies.

-Using [Docker for Mac][13] our developers can now easily run their Nightwatch tests against the exact same software stack used by Jenkins.
-"Passes locally, but not on Jenkins" is a thing of the past.

 `nightwatchrun.sh` is a simple shell script that, given a Nightwatch.js configuration file, will run a Docker container, get its IP address/port